AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 Congratulations!
 You have completed the AEM Quick Site Creation journey!
 You should now:

 * Understand how Cloud Manager and the front-end pipeline work to manage and deploy front-end customizations.
-* Know how to create an AEM site based on a template and how to provide the theme and credentials to a front-end developer.
+* Know how to create an AEM site based on a template and how to download the site theme.
+* How to onboard a front-end developer so that they can access the AEM git repository.
 * How to customize and test a theme using proxied AEM content and commit those changes to AEM git.
 * How to deploy front-end customization using the pipeline.